 parted /dev/sde --script mkpart primary ext4 50% 100%

-As we made two partitions, that will create the numbered drives in /dev
+As we made two partitions, that will create the numbered drives in /dev.
+In my case, /dev/sde1 and /dev/sde2.

 Encrypt the partitions